 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer x Accelerated Filer o Non-accelerated filer o
+Large Accelerated Filer 🗵 Accelerated Filer \Box Non-accelerated filer □ Smaller reporting company □

 (Do not check if a smaller reporting company)